 One such organization, Teachers of English to Speakers of Other Language (TESOL), provides frequent continuing education courses, workshops and conferences.
 They also offer professional certifications, which ESL instructors can earn via completion of 130 hours of relevant coursework offered by TESOL (www.tesol.org).

 ESL instructors typically hold a bachelor's degree, but many earn a master's degree in English as a second language.
 In both undergraduate and graduate programs, they have studied subjects like cross-cultural communication, second language acquisition, English grammar and the science of linguistics.
-Demand for all adult literacy and high school equivalency diploma teachers, including ESL instructors, is growing at an average rate, with an expected 7% rise in job opportunities through the year 2024.
+Demand for all adult literacy and high school equivalency diploma teachers, including ESL instructors, is decline with an expected 10% decline in job opportunities through the year 2028.